awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.GettingStarted.md

 + [Getting Started Converting Database Schema with the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.GettingStarted.Rel.md)

 + [Getting Started Converting Data Warehouse Schema with the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.GettingStarted.DW.md)

-## Storing Database Passwords<a name="CHAP_SchemaConversionTool.StoringPasswords"></a>

-You can store a database password or SSL certificate in the AWS SCT cache\.
-To store a password, select **Store Password** when you create a connection\.
-The password is encrypted using the randomly generated token in the `seed.dat` file\.
-The password is then stored with the username in the cache file\.
-If you lose or corrupt the `seed.dat` file, the database password could be unencrypted incorrectly and the connection will fail\.